 In the next 50 years, European ethnic groups in the area included Jewish people from Russian, Latvia, Lithuania and other eastern European countries; Scandanavians, including Norwegians and Swedes; Germans; and English people, whose distinct architectural styles can still be seen around Saratoga.
 Eventually, the neighborhoods around the town of Florence, including Minne Lusa, Miller Park and Belvedere all sprang up.

 The Florence Boulevard developed spectacularly, first as “The Most Beautiful Mile in America”, and later as a suburban driving road with wonderful views of the river.
 Starting with the development of the Minne Lusa neighborhood, in the 1910s the area near Florence became home to a Danish immigrant community.
 With a variety of churches and social clubs, the neighborhood was the cultural center for many of North Omaha’s working class and middle-class whites.
+Neighborhoods grew around the old Prospect Hill Cemetery, showing up as Orchard Hill, Prospect Hill and other areas.
+Benson became popular, had a trolly and other features, including the once amusement park at Krug Park.
+The neighborhood surrounding Fontenelle Park filled in nicely, weaving along the once recreational drive of Fontenelle Boulevard.
+But the most important neighborhood in North Omaha during this period was easily Kountze Place.
+Platted by pioneer Omaha banker Herman Kountze, this neighborhood became a wealthy suburb built for doctors, lawyers and other white collar business owners.
+Before opulent houses and spectacular churches were built there, though, Kountze had to attract buyers.
+To do that, he donated land to a group of business leaders who were launching a grand event to promote the city.

 Early businesses and housing were propelled by the introduction of a horse-driven street railroad in the 1870s, and electrical streetcar lines operated in North Omaha until 1955.
 There were lines throughout the city, and depots across North Omaha.
 They included the Weber Street Station, the Oak Chatham Depot, the Lake Street Station, the Druid Hill Station, and the Walnut Hill Station.
 Benson and Florence had depots, too.
 Streetcars were very important to the development of the community.